rcdaudt/rcdaudt.github.io/_pages/hrscd.md

   - 2006 land cover maps
   - 2012 land cover maps

-The 2006 images are under a non-redistributable licence, but can be downloaded directly from IGN's website ( https://geoservices.ign.fr/documentation/diffusion/telechargement-donnees-libres.html#bd-ortho-50-cm or https://www.geoportail.gouv.fr/carte).
-The necessary files are:
+~~The 2006 images are under a non-redistributable licence, but can be downloaded directly from IGN's website.~~

-  - BD ORTHO® 50 cm, D 14 - CALVADOS, 2005
-  - BD ORTHO® 50 cm, D 35 - ILLE-ET-VILLAINE, 2006
-For help with downloading the images please contact the authors.
+Update as of 2023: All data can now be downladed from DataPort.